 All the details of the company and its accounts are not open to the public unless there is a criminal investigation.
-While each country has its own level of transparency, you are more able to remain anonymous (depending on the country and your tax obligations with the country where you live) with your assets and company structure kept at arms length.
+While each country has its own level of transparency, you are more able to remain anonymous (depending on the country and your tax obligations with the country where you live) with your assets and company structure if it's kept at arm's length.

-Most countries that have an offshore financial centre offer special taxation status to non-resident companies that are incorporating in the country for the purpose of worldwide dealings.
+Most countries that act as offshore financial centres offer special taxation status to non-resident companies that are incorporated in the country.

 Offshore jurisdictions have created simplified corporate laws in an effort to attract foreign companies and individuals by simplifying regulations and by lowering the amount of bureaucratic red-tape.

 Some of these simplified policies include no auditing nor financial reporting requirements as well as no secretaries nor the need to hold company meetings.

 Separating your assets from you as an individual gives you a layer of protection should you be targeted by a lawsuit.
 Shielding your assets with an offshore structure, whether that's an LLC, Trust or Foundation, makes it much more difficult to tie you to your assets.